rauljuarez/m_swiftTest/README.md

 Just 2 Views, one contains the UI to capture the inputs, the other one, calculates and displays the info, just that.

+### Tests

+Didnt' got the time to implement the full tests here... sorry guys...

 ### Docs

 You can se a brief doc, regarding the use of an [API here](API-MedicalDiagnosis.md).